KaterynaMeleshko/kateryna-blog/content/modules/module1/overview.md

 chip - after the die is ready it is packaged into a protective case, contacts are soldered, heatspreader is attached

-the cpu die is a thin plate of silicon (a few hundred microns), where transistors and multilayer metal interconnections separated by dielectrics are formed by photolithography. thin top layers are used for local connections, thick bottom ones for power and clock signals.
+the CPU die is a thin plate of silicon (a few hundred microns), where transistors and multilayer metal interconnections separated by dielectrics are formed by photolithography. thin top layers are used for local connections, thick bottom ones for power and clock signals.

-silicon (si) - a chemical element that is a semiconductor, depending on doping can act as conductor or insulator.
+silicon (Si) - a chemical element that is a semiconductor, depending on doping can act as conductor or insulator.

 doping - adding a very small amount of another element, about one atom per million. impurities create extra electrons or holes. as a result, the main element (silicon, 4 outer electrons) can become: